ifwe/bruce/doc/dev_info.md

 ```

 The above code is totally legitimate C++.
 However, it will cause an out of
-range vector index to be reported when running in debug mode.
+range vector index to be reported when debug mode is enabled.
 For this reason,
 the above code needs to be written a bit differently to avoid spurious errors
 in debug builds.
 For instance, one might instead implement foo() like this: